xlwang233/CaLLiPer/README.md

 # CaLLiPer - Contrastive Language-Location Pre-training
 Welcome!
-This is the repository for *CaLLiPer* model presented in our paper Multimodal Contrastive Learning of Urban Space Representations from POI Data.
+This is the repository for *CaLLiPer* model presented in our paper Multimodal Contrastive Learning of Urban Space Representations from POI Data (preprint: https://arxiv.org/abs/2411.06229).

 ## :star: Highlights